Documentary Photography: Adding Family Photojournalism Sessions To Your Portrait Business

 Pretty portraits of families and children are a time-honored way for photographers to earn a living.
 But, increasingly photographers are searching for ways to allow their clients to capture what their lives are really like.
 This emerging genre of documentary photography or family photojournalism appeals to many clients who don’t want photos that make them look like they could be any family placed in a the middle of a field with some props.
 Instead, they want photos that show their unique personalities and the rhythm of their lives ranging from Sunday morning rituals, their favorite playground, to bedtime rituals.

 For photographers, offering Family Photojournalism sessions can be a challenge.
-To embrace family photojournalism, a photographer needs to be willing to let go of control over where sessions take place, the lighting, and time-tested poses.
+To embrace family photojournalism, which is really a form of documentary photography, a photographer needs to be willing to let go of control over where sessions take place, the lighting, and time-tested poses.
 But, with some practice, offering Family Photojournalism sessions can help set you apart in your market and can help you learn how to make great photos even under the most challenging of circumstances.

 Kirsten Lewis is the godmother of Family Photojournalism and has presented two CreativeLive courses on the topic.
 Family Photography: Modern Storytelling and Family Photography: Photojournalism in the Home.

 Kirsten describes Family Photojournalism this way: “For me, I approach family photojournalism with the same respect for the code of ethics that a news photojournalist follows in the field.
 My goal is to document my families truthfully, honestly and objectively.
 I do not judge my subjects or their lifestyle; I simply photograph them without bias.”

 Family Photojournalism is still very new, and different photographers may have different approaches.
 Kirsten shares her approach:

 - Do not direct the subjects in any way.
 Be patient and believe that a great moment will happen on its own.